RoboticAgents/project2/README.md

 ### Individual Technical Interview (2.5 points)

-Each student will have a ~5 minute individual meeting with the instructor (during February 23 session or immediately after) where you will:
+Each student will:
-- **Demonstrate operation:** Run one assigned part on the PLC (chosen by instructor)
+- **Demonstrate operation:** Run at least one part on the PLC that you personally programmed/tested
 - **Explain ladder logic:** Walk through your condition table and explain when outputs turn ON/OFF
-- **Describe modifications:** Explain the modifications your team made to Parts 3-5
+- **Describe modifications:** Explain the modifications your team made
-- **Answer conceptual questions:**
+- **Answer conceptual questions about:**
-  - What is the difference between NO and NC contacts?
+  - Normally open (NO) vs normally closed (NC) contacts (also, XIO/XIC)
+  - Ladder logic
-  - How does a timer work in ladder logic?
+  - How timers work in ladder logic
-  - When would you use a PLC vs a microcontroller?
-  - How does memory/latching differ from direct control?
+  - Memory/latching vs direct control
+  - Other PLC concepts covered in class/project

+**Timing:** When you complete a part and are ready to demonstrate, let the instructor know during our PLC sessions.

 **Scoring:**
 - **2.25–2.5 pts:** Can operate PLC confidently, explain all logic clearly, deep understanding